Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 Right to restriction of processing: You have the right to request Cobalt to restrict processing of your personal data.
 For example, you may request this if you are contesting the accuracy of personal data held about you.

-Right to withdraw consent: If the lawful basis for processing is consent, you have the right to withdraw that consent which you can exercise by writing to the DPC at the contact details provided at the top of this policy.
+Right to withdraw consent: If the lawful basis for processing is consent, you have the right to withdraw that consent which you can exercise by writing to the DPC using the contact details outlined in item 1.8 of this Policy.

 Right to object to direct marketing: Where your personal data are processed for direct marketing purposes, you have the right to object at any time to processing of your personal data for marketing.

-Rights in relation to automated decision making and profiling: We do not perform any automated decision-making based on personal data that produces legal effects or similarly significantly affects you.
+Rights in relation to automated decision making and profiling: You have the right to not be subject to solely automatic decisions (i.e. decisions that are made about you by computer without any human input).
+Cobalt do not perform any automated decision-making based on personal data that produces legal effects or similarly significantly affects you.

 You can find more information about your rights, and Data Protection in general, on the website of the Information Commissioner’s Office here: https://ico.org.uk

-Save for where the request is manifestly unfounded or excessive, we will respond within one calendar month of receiving your request.
-It will always help if you can be as specific about what personal data you want to see, what it relates to and within what timeframe, as that will assist our search.
+Cobalt may need to request specific information from you to help Cobalt confirm your identity and ensure your right to access your personal data or to exercise any of your other rights.
+This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
+Cobalt may also contact you to ask you for further information in relation to your request to speed up Cobalt’s response.
+Save for where the request is manifestly unfounded or excessive, Cobalt will respond within one calendar month of receiving your request.
+It will always help if you can be as specific about what personal data you want to see, what it relates to and within what timeframe, as that will assist Cobalt’s search.